 Social media is an excellent place to start, as many industry leaders like Vitalik Buterin (Ethereum co-founder) and Richard Teng (CEO of Binance) share valuable insights on Twitter.
 Following them and participating in Twitter spaces and discussions is a great way to stay current on trends.

-Attending events like The Blockchain Expo, ETHDenver and TOKEN2049 is also valuable.
+Attending events like The Blockchain Expo, ETHDenver, and TOKEN2049 is also valuable.
 These events bring together crypto enthusiasts from all over the world, and they’re great for meeting people and learning more about the industry.

 Also, online communities like Telegram, Discord, and Reddit are where much of the crypto conversation happens.

-Step 6: Stay Relevant
+Step 7: Stay Relevant

-Crypto is an industry that’s developing everyday, and staying informed is important to keep up.
+Crypto is an industry that’s developing every day, and staying informed is important to keep up.

-Following news sites like UPay, UEEx and The Defiant will help you keep up with industry trends, project updates, and major announcements.
+Following news sites like UPay, UEEx, and The Defiant will help you keep up with industry trends, project updates, and major announcements.

 Staying updated on market trends and regulatory changes is key, as these factors can significantly impact the industry.